Saturday Night Country: Current host

 During January 2021, the ABC announced that Beccy Cole would host the show.
 Her inaugural appearance as host was on 13 February 2021 and her first feature guest was Adam Harvey.
 Cole is based in Adelaide and broadcasts from the ABC's Collinswood studios in her home city.
-The new Cole-hosted show runs for three hours from 10:05 pm on Saturdays.
-This is a one hour reduction from the previous four-hour show.
+The new Cole-hosted show runs for three hours.
+It started at 10:05 pm on Saturdays.
+This was a one hour reduction from the previous four-hour show.
+On 3 February 2024 the show commenced airing 1 hour earlier, at 9:05 pm Australian South-Eastern Time (NSW, Vic & Tas) on Saturdays, earlier in central, western and northern markets.

-After the program’s December 2021 - January 2022 summer hiatus, the live program resumed during February 2022 but without Beccy Cole hosting.
+After the program's December 2021 - January 2022 summer hiatus, the live program resumed during February 2022 but without Beccy Cole hosting due to her sudden marriage break up.
 Amber Lawrence was the program's temporary host until Cole resumed on 30 April 2022.